 Carla grew up in both Gadsby and Erskine.
-She grew up in a family supported by both agriculture and oil and gas.
+She was raised in a family supported by both agriculture and oil and gas.
 Carla went on to earn a Diploma in Rehabilitation Services, a Bachelor Degree in Community Rehabilitation & Disability Studies and eventually a Master of Science Degree in Psychology.
-Her PhD is about 70% completed and she will eventually finish with a clinical specialty in sleep and wake disorders.
-She is aiming to be Dr. Carla by the end of 2020.
+Her PhD is about 70% completed.
+She is aiming to be Dr. Carla by the end of 2022.

 In her two decades of counselling, Carla has worked as a counsellor and eventually a counselling clinical supervisor in public education, as a seniors counsellor in home care, as a consultant in the public healthcare system and as a provisional psychologist at a rural post-secondary institution.